cloudmesh-community/hid-sp18-523/project-report/report.md

 Python notebook file was executed on local instance for comparing performance with cloud.
-Data preprocessing, training, fitting and prediction steps were performed on local instance.
+Data preprocessing, training, fitting and prediction steps were performed on local python instance.
 Start time and end time was recorded and execution time was calculated.
 It was observed that execution and prediction took more time compared to execution time on cloud.
 It took approximately 10 minutes on local